Shepherd-ITSec/Shepherd-ITSec.github.io/content/posts/htb-nunchucks.md

 ```
 > *Node:* `╰─❯` is used to indicate the command used.
 Lines following the command are the repose.

 We found the following open services and ports that are interesting: `ssh:22`, `hhtp:80`, `ssl:443`.
-Also noteble is the fact that the `http`website redirects to `https://nunchucks.htb/`.
+Also notable is the fact that the `http` website redirects to `https://nunchucks.htb/`.

 ### Web enumeration
 Following this link directs us to a beautiful and completely random website.
 After a quick read we declared this website as useless.
 Most links are dead and the rest is only facade.